A SEBI registered Investment Adviser (RIA) recently wrote to me with a query:

 As per RA regulations, “an investment adviser, credit rating agency, asset management Company or fund manager, who issues research report or circulates/distributes research report to public or its director or employee who makes public appearance, shall not be required to seek registration under regulation 3, subject to compliance of Chapter III of these regulations.”

-It means that though Investment Adviser issuing research reports to public will come under purview of RA Regulations, she need not go through the entire registration process with SEBI again.
+It means that though an Investment Adviser issuing the research reports to public will come under purview of RA Regulations, she need not go through the entire registration process with SEBI again.
 However, she has to comply with requirements of Chapter III of RA regulations.
-This compliance alone is enough for your purpose.
+This exemption will apply only if the Investment Adviser is not charging a fee for the research reports.

 Is that clear now?
 Great!